 Further information on replication slots in the PostgreSQL documentation: https://www.postgresql.org/docs/current/interactive/warm-standby.html#STREAMING-REPLICATION-SLOTS

 Tip: While replication slots can be useful for streaming replication, it's recommended to monitor for inactive slots as these will cause WAL files to build up indefinitely, possibly leading to server failure.

-As an alternative we recommend using 2ndQuadrant's Barman, which offloads WAL management to a separate server, negating the need to use replication slots to reserve WAL.
+As an alternative we recommend using 2ndQuadrant's Barman, which offloads WAL management to a separate server, removing the requirement to use a replication slot for each individual standby to reserve WAL.
 See section Cloning from Barman for more details on using repmgr together with Barman.